qcargile/Chrome-Blood/Modlist/FAQ.md

 **A:** **[General Shadows Fixes](https://www.nexusmods.com/cyberpunk2077/mods/20405)** includes an **RT/PT-specific** toggle.
 The list defaults this **off**.
 Enable it in Mod Settings if you’re seeing artifacts.

+**Q: Why is Chrome and Blood so dark, I can't see anything at night!**
+**A:** This list uses **[Nova City 2,](https://www.nexusmods.com/cyberpunk2077/mods/12490)** which overhauls lighting, making things darker or brighter where applicable.
+To make night time brighter, navigate to Mod settings -> Nova City -> Shadow boost, and adjust to your liking.

 ### ✅ Step-by-Step: Maximize Visuals with Chrome & Blood (post-v1.13)

 > Follow these exactly.
 If you change settings outside this scope, support **won’t** be provided for those changes.